This is the third post in our series “Principles of Data Visualization“#PoDV

-We started off this series discussing the importance of data visualization in business, and then moved to the two goals in data visualization – explanation, and exploration.
-Now that we’re aware of how data visualization functions in business scenarios, let’s dive into the mechanics of how we process visual information.
-We’ll understand the role of memory in perceiving visual information, and how to apply that understanding as we work with visualizations.
+We started this series discussing the importance of data visualization in business and then moved to the two goals in data visualization – explanation and exploration.
+Now that we know how data visualization functions in business scenarios, let’s dive into the mechanics of processing visual information.
+We’ll understand memory’s role in perceiving visual information, and apply that understanding as we work with visualizations.

 The eyes and the brain are partners in the visual process.
-To put it in traditional BI terms, the ETL is done by the eyes, and the information processing by the brain.
+In traditional BI terms, the ETL occurs with the eyes and the information processing with the brain.
 The optic nerve that connects the eyes to the brain is an information highway.
 Studies show that the eyes transmit information to the brain at ethernet speeds.
-Due to this close relationship between the two, mental health experts have observed that poor eyesight also affects memory, and likewise, mental health issues tell on a person’s eyesight.
-When discussing data visualization, we give a lot of attention to what looks good, and often neglect the importance of memory in the visual process.
+Due to this close relationship between the two, mental health experts have observed that poor eyesight also affects memory.
+Also, mental health issues affect a person’s vision.
+When discussing data visualization, we often consider what looks good and often neglect the importance of memory in the visual process.
 However, memory is equally, if not more important, than eyesight.

 Eyesight and Memory Working in Parallel

-If you’re familiar with big data terminology you would have come across the term ‘massively parallel processing’ (MPP), as most commonly seen in MapReduce technology that powers Hadoop.
-It breaks data down into small units, and processes each of the units in parallel.
-A similar process has always been used by us to process information with our vision as well.
-When we look at a visual, our eyes and our brain work in parallel to take in new information, and break it into small chunks.
-Then, the eyes and the brain process the chunks in parallel to find meaning.
-Let’s look at an example to better understand this.
+If you’re familiar with big data terminology, you would have come across the term “massively parallel processing” (MPP).
+MPP is most commonly seen in MapReduce technology that powers Hadoop.
+It breaks data down into small units and processes each of the units in parallel.
+We have always used a similar process to process information with our vision as well.
+When we look at a visual, our eyes and brains work in parallel to take in new information and break it into small chunks.
+Then, the eyes and the brain process these chunks in parallel to find meaning.
+Let’s look at an example to understand this better.

 Let’s say we walk into a supermarket to buy oranges.
 Our eyes first scan the layout of the supermarket.
-At the same time, our brain processes the various sections of the layout, and instructs the eyes to zone in on the fruits section.
+At the same time, our brain processes the various sections of the layout and instructs the eyes to zone in on the fruits section.
 It does this by sending signals about how fruits look from memory.
-The eyes then break the entire scanned area into parts, and scan each part to spot the fruits section.
-The same process is repeated till we zero in on the oranges in the fruits section.
+The eyes then break the entire scanned area into parts and scan each section to spot the fruits section.
+The exact process repeats till we zero in on the oranges in the fruits section.
 This process of visualizing information is performed by the eyes and memory working in parallel.

 The Role of Memory in Vision

 While that’s an overview of how we process visual information, let’s discuss the vital role of memory in our vision.
-There are two types of memory that come into play when we process visual information.
+Two types of memory come into play when we process visual information.

 - Long-term memory